bnnaidu/mastering-git/readme.md

-## Welcome to Git!
+## Welcome to Git for conflict chekc!
-- This is coming from dev-nags
+- This is coming from dev-nags to resolve
 - Add feature branch to Github